bcornec/nuage-ospdirector-wiki/Home.md

 OS::TripleO::ControllerExtraConfigPre: puppet/extraconfig/pre_deploy/controller/neutron-nuage.yaml
 OS::TripleO::ComputeExtraConfigPre: puppet/extraconfig/pre_deploy/compute/nova-nuage.yaml
 ```
+## Changes for linux bonding with VLANs

+Add network-environment.yaml file to /usr/share/openstack-tripleo-heat-templates/environments/
+The sample is provided in the "Sample Templates" section

 ## Overcloud Deployment commands
 For OSP Director, tuskar deployment commands are recommended.
 But as part of Nuage integration effort, it was found that heat-templates provide more options and customization to overcloud deployment.
 The templates can be passed in "openstack overcloud deploy" command line options and can create or update an overcloud deployment.